lijiawei20161002/swe-failure-bench/README.md

 A single-task benchmark targeting a confirmed capability gap in Kimi 2.6 (`kimi-for-coding`): the async generator finalization contract when using manual `__anext__()` iteration.

-Tasks were selected by empirical elimination across multiple eval runs (May 4–8, 2026).
-Everything Kimi solved reliably was removed.
-See `FINDINGS.md` for the full elimination history.

 ## Active Task

 | Seed | Core challenge | Pass rate (5 runs) |